 Start/Finish: Ivybridge Distance: 6 miles Time: 2h Difficulty: Easy/Medium

-For more detailed route information, including photos, and a map, read about the walk from Ivybridge to Western Beacon here.
+For more detailed information about this circular route, including photos, and a map, read about the walk from Ivybridge to Western Beacon here.

 7) Drakes Trail – The one with the creepy tunnel